-WE are a few weeks removed from two of the greatest players to grace an NBA court hanging up their kicks for the last time.
-Dwyane Wade and Dirk Nowitzki carved out very different paths in the NBA, but their careers constantly overlapped, most notoriously in the 2006 and 2011 Finals.
-It’s almost fitting that they left the NBA at the same time and now the initial hoopla has died down from their retirement’s, let’s see who wins a head-to-head battle one last time.
+We are a few weeks removed from two of the greatest players to grace an NBA court hanging up their kicks for the last time.
+Dwyane Wade and Dirk Nowitzki walked very different paths as stars of the league, but their careers constantly overlapped, most notoriously in a pair of NBA Finals.
+It’s almost fitting that they left the game at the same time and now the initial hoopla has died down from their retirements, let’s see who wins a head-to-head battle one last time.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair and NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-ON the surface if you purely count rings then Dwyane Wade wins the head-to-head ledger 3-1.
-The star duo actually met twice in the Finals, with Wade claiming the 2006 championship and Nowitzki exacting his revenge in 2011, the first year LeBron James and Chris Bosh were in Miami.
-Playing with Hall of Fame talents like the two aforementioned studs and Shaquille O’Neal helped D-Wade play in 32 more postseason games than Nowitzki, but Dirk probably played a greater role in his teams’ playoff W’s.
+On the surface if you purely count rings then Dwyane Wade wins the head-to-head ledger 3-1.
+The star duo actually met twice in the Finals, with Wade claiming the 2006 championship, only for Nowitzki to exact his revenge in 2011 – the first year LeBron James and Chris Bosh were in Miami.
+Playing with Hall of Fame talents like the two aforementioned studs and Shaquille O’Neal helped D-Wade play in 32 more postseason games than Nowitzki, but Dirk played a more prominent role in his teams’ playoff W’s.
 Nowitzki is one of just six players to average 25 points and 10 rebounds in the playoffs (two of them have played under 20 games) and was the catalyst during Dallas’ 15 consecutive postseason appearances.
-Wade is no playoff scrub, but I’m giving Dirk a slight edge.
+Wade is no playoff scrub, but I’m giving Dirk the slight edge.

-THIS one goes to Wade fairly easily.
-For parts of his career, Nowitzki was a fine defensive player, but when his team was excelling he had a shot blocking presence playing alongside him.
-If you include playoff totals, no guard has blocked more shots in the history of the league than Wade, who featured in three All-Defensive teams compared to none for Dirk.
+This one goes to Wade fairly easily.
+For parts of his career, Nowitzki was a fine defensive player, but when his team was excelling he had a shot-blocking presence playing alongside him.
+If you include playoff totals, no guard has blocked more shots in the history of the league than Wade, who featured in three All-Defensive teams compared to Dirk’s zero.
 D-Wade has nearly 1,900 steals to his name throughout his regular season and playoff career combined and Nowitzki can’t really compete with him here.

 WADE – 2006 NBA Finals Game 3

-IN just his 3rd NBA season, Wade and the Heat stormed to the franchises first NBA Finals and quickly found themselves down 0-2 to Dirk Nowitzki’s Mavs.
-With the series shifting back to Miami, Wade and his teammates were facing a crucial Game 3 and things weren’t looking good late as Dallas held a 13-point lead with just 6:34 remaining.
-With the title slipping out of their grasp, Wade turned it on reeling off 12 of his game-high 42 points from that moment onwards, as the Heat launched a now infamous comeback.
+In just his third NBA season, Wade and the Heat stormed to the franchise’s first NBA Finals and quickly found themselves down 0-2 to Dirk Nowitzki’s Mavs.
+With the series shifting back to Miami, Wade and his teammates were facing a crucial Game 3 and things weren’t looking good late as Dallas held a 13-point lead with less than seven minutes remaining.
+With the title slipping out of their grasp, Wade turned it on reeling off 12 of his game-high 42 points from that moment onwards, as the Heat launched a now-infamous comeback.

 NOWITZKI – 2011 NBA Finals Game 2

-ALMOST five years exactly to the day since that Dwyane Wade fueled comeback, the Mavericks found themselves locked in a battle with the Heat for the Larry O’Brien trophy.
-Much like Game 3 in ’06, the shoe was on the other foot with Nowitzki and the Mavericks trailing by 15 points at one point, only to claw their way back into the contest.
-Dirk wasn’t the catalyst during their comeback, but over the final three minutes, Nowitzki went on a personal 9-3 run, hitting clutch baskets that saw Dallas tie the series at 1-1.
+Almost five years exactly to the day since that Dwyane Wade fueled comeback, the Mavericks found themselves once again locked in a battle with the Heat for the Larry O’Brien trophy.
+The shoe was on the other foot this time with Nowitzki and the Mavericks trailing Miami by 15 points at one point in Game 2, only to claw their way back into the contest.
+Dirk wasn’t the catalyst during their comeback, but over the final three minutes, Nowitzki went on a personal 9-3 run, hitting clutch basket after clutch basket to help tie the series at 1-1.

 Image from pinterest.com.au

-IT’S hard to compare both feats, given their eerie similarity.
-A bit of personal preference might determine which one you believe is a better performance, with Wade fueling his ’06 comeback and Nowitzki delivering the final blow in ’11.
+It’s hard to compare both feats, given their eerie similarity.
+A bit of personal preference might determine which one you believe is the better performance, with Wade fueling his ’06 comeback and Nowitzki delivering the final blow in ’11.
 Either way, it’s close and given the way Miami’s Game 3 win flipped the entire series I’m giving Wade this one.

-NOWITZKI’S resume stacks up against almost any player in history, but Dwyane Wade can put forth a decent argument in this category.
+Nowitzki’s resume stacks up well against almost any player in history and Dwyane Wade puts forth a decent argument in this category.
 Dirk has the edge in All-Star appearances (14 to 13) and All-NBA selections (12 to 8), but D-Wade owns more championships (3 to 1) and All-Defense nods (3 to 0) with a scoring title (2007) to his name as well.
-Both superstars own a Finals MVP from their previously mentioned postseason triumphs, but when you get into the records Nowitzki pulls away in this field.
+Both superstars own a Finals MVP from their previously mentioned playoff triumphs, but when you get into NBA records Nowitzki pulls away in this field.
 Both Wade and Nowitzki own almost all of the noteworthy Miami Heat and Dallas Mavericks franchise records respectively, but Dirk’s longevity has seen him climb higher up the career total lists, making it hard to pick against him.

-THERE might not be a more popular athlete in Miami/Dallas than Dwyane Wade/Dirk Nowitzki.
-However, the global impact that Dirk has had by building one of the greatest career’s we’ve ever seen makes his legacy hard to compete with.
-With an iconic offensive move at his arsenal, Nowitzki transformed how big men play the game and helped usher in the current chapter of 7-footers who can stretch the floor with their 3-point shooting, making up for their defensive shortcomings.
-Take nothing away from Wade, he’ll be loved forever in South Beach, but a few years of hiatus in Chicago and Cleveland hamper his legacy when comparing it to Dirk’s.
+There might not be a more popular athlete in Miami/Dallas than Dwyane Wade/Dirk Nowitzki.
+However, the global impact that Dirk has had by building one of the greatest careers we’ve ever seen makes his legacy hard to compete with.
+With an iconic offensive move at his arsenal, Nowitzki transformed how big men play the game and helped usher in the current chapter of 7-footers who can stretch the floor with their long-range shooting – more than making up for their defensive shortcomings.
+Take nothing away from Wade, he’ll be loved forever in South Beach, but short stints in Chicago and Cleveland hamper his legacy when comparing it to Dirk’s.